Association of Marine Corps Logisticians

-AMCL is currently focused on building interest in the National Capital Region, but plans to expand to every Marine Corps base and installation soon.
+AMCL is a registered 501(c)(3) public charity and is currently focused on building interest in the National Capital Region, but plans to expand to every Marine Corps base and installation soon.

 AMCL focuses on providing opportunities for informal professional education.
 This includes topics of discussion from different elements of the Marine Air Ground Task Force (MAGTF), other services or agencies, and industry.
 Marine Corps logisticians are experts at tactical level of support but must rely on outside organizations for operational level logistics.
 AMCL will seek to expose Marines to other organizations across the Joint Logistics Enterprise (JLEnt) and industry in order to better enable interoperability across services and agencies.